KrishBharadwaj5678/VirtuBox/README.md

 #  🎮 VirtuBox

-**VirtuBox** is a Python-based virtual interface that allows you to **drag and drop virtual boxes on your screen** using just your fingers. ✌️
+**VirtuBox** is a Python based virtual interface that allows you to **drag and drop virtual boxes on your screen** using your fingers. ✌️

 ---